benweier/wayfarer/README.md

 Next, Gatsby, Remix, et al. have (re)popularised server-side rendering and static generation of late; built and marketed as "batteries included" meta frameworks (or at the very least "batteries npm-installable") for solving the specific challenges of SSR/SSG.
 This is not an indictment of these tools, but rather the opposite side of the same coin where React is (still/also) a client-side rendering library and remains a perfectly suitable approach for many projects.

 Wayfarer is not built around documentation or theoretical app tutorials that can be worked through in a weekend.
-Preferring a concrete, implementation-first outline over isolated, hypothetical code snippets, it is a collection of real-world patterns and best practices I have come to rely on that can be applied to projects of any size - whether they are Next, Remix, Create React App, or something custom.
+Preferring a concrete, implementation-first approach over isolated, hypothetical code snippets, it is a collection of real-world patterns and best practices I have come to rely on that can be applied to projects of any size - whether they are Next, Remix, Create React App, or something custom.

 Because of this, Wayfarer is largely a distillation of my own experiences and opinions on how to build a performant, responsive, and accessible React application.
 Leveraging some of the best tools of the ecosystem from the ground up, the patterns expressed within should be considered a "production-ready" reference regardless of Wayfarers' actual state of "feature-completeness" with the SpaceTraders API.
 Hopefully, it is a useful resource for others who are interested in learning about these features and how to utilise them in their own projects.

 ## Architecture

-At the heart of Wayfarer is an opinionated yet flexible structure that is designed to be easily extensible and maintainable.
-Since this isn't a framework, there are no conventions set in stone and the application itself is free to be structured in whatever way makes the most sense, but there are a few principles that should be followed (until they aren't, obviously):
+Wayfarer's opinionated architecture is designed to be flexible and maintainable, whether or not I have succeeded probably remains to be proven.
+Since this isn't a framework, these conventions aren't set in stone and - like any application - can be structured in whatever way makes the most sense.
+However, there are a few guiding principles that should be followed (until they aren't):

-**Routes (aka "pages" / "screens") are _always_ lazy-loaded**
+> **Composition over Inheritance** and **Inversion of Control**

+> **Path Routes are _(almost always)_ lazy-loaded**

+Routes are considered "pages" in a traditional sense, but they are not necessarily 1:1 with a URL.
+Route elements do little more than orchestrate the components inside a layout, such as passing around dynamic path segments.
+The layout is the real page and is responsible for prefetching data, handling errors, and rendering fallback states.
+This is where Suspense and Error Boundaries are used to their fullest extent.

-**Routes _may_ have a `loader` prop that initialises data fetching**
+> **Routes _may_ have a `loader` prop that initiates data prefetching**

+A `loader` in React Router returns a Promise that resolves to some data.
+In Wayfarer, while it could use the `useLoaderData` hook, the loader is intended to initiate data prefetching using React Query's `ensureQueryData` for the route before it is rendered.
+The helps to keep the interface feeling snappy and responsive during route transitions (see [perceived performance](https://en.wikipedia.org/wiki/Perceived_performance)).

 **React Query is _always_ used to fetch/cache/manage remote server state**

+React Query is such an amazing library that I have a hard time letting it go.
+It is used for all remote data fetching and is the primary source of truth for the application.

 **Suspense and Error Boundaries are _always_ used to handle fallback/error states**